redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

 ![Joep Facebook Quote](../../img/project1610-facebookquote.png)

-Currently I am working with Joep on the sequel of this.
-Stay tuned...
+After this I worked with Joep on the closing chapter [Henosis](../joep-beving-henosis) of the trilogy.

 ---